-operations compared to 36% of total assets at the end of 2006.
+In 2008, 53% of net sales to external customers originated from non-U.S. operations compared to 61% in 2007 and 60% in 2006.
+At December 31, 2008 and 2007, approximately 40% of total assets were located at non-U.S. operations.
 A substantial portion of these assets, other than cash and equivalents, cannot readily be liquidated.
 We believe the business risks to our non-U.S. operations, though substantial, are normal risks for non-U.S. businesses.
 These risks include currency controls and changes in currency exchange rates, longer collection cycles, political and transportation risks, economic downturns and inflation, government regulations and expropriation.
 Our non-U.S. manufacturing facilities are located in Canada, China, Czech Republic, Mexico, Scotland, Singapore, Taiwan, and Thailand.

-Net sales to external customers originating from non-U.S. operations for the EMS segment were \$201.0 million in 2007, compared to \$211.0 million in 2006, and \$203.4 million in 2005.
-Net sales to external customers originating from non-U.S. operations for the Components and Sensors segment were \$215.0 million in 2007 compared to \$181.5 million in 2006, and \$135.7 million in 2005.
-Additional information about net sales to external customers, operating earnings and total assets by segment, and net sales to external customers and long-lived assets by geographic area, is contained in Note M, "Segments", appearing in the notes to the consolidated financial statements as noted in the Index appearing under Item 15 (a) (1) and (2) which is incorporated herein by reference.
+Net sales to external customers originating from non-U.S. operations for the EMS segment were \$144.5 million in 2008, compared to \$201.0 million in 2007, and \$211.0 million in 2006.
+Net sales to external customers originating from non-U.S. operations for the Components and Sensors segment were \$233.8 million in 2008 compared to \$215.0 million in 2007, and \$181.5 million in 2006.
+Additional information about net sales to external customers, operating earnings and total assets by segment, and net sales to external customers and long-lived assets by geographic area, is contained in Note M, "Segments", appearing in the notes to the consolidated financial statements as noted in the Index appearing under Item 15 (a) (1) and (2); which is incorporated herein by reference.